The quantum Ising chain for beginners: Abstract

-The quantum Ising chain is an ideal playground for testing many of the ideas of statistical mechanics, including recent non-equilibrium aspects.
-As such, it is a standard test case in many recent papers.
 These notes are intended for students willing to begin working with quantum Ising chains.
 They can be also useful as a practical guide to researchers entering the field.
-We, unfortunately, do no justice to the immense literature where concepts and techniques were first introduced or derived, and even less so to the many papers where physical applications are presented: this would require too much effort for our limited goals.
-Therefore, our references --- except for those useful for the problems provided --- are reduced to the bare minimum, and we apologise for that with authors whose work is not duly cited.
-To remedy for this omission, most of the topics include detailed derivations which should make these notes reasonably self-standing.
+We, unfortunately, do no justice to the immense literature where concepts and techniques were first introduced or derived, and even less so to the many papers where physical applications are presented.
+We apologize in advance for that with authors whose work is not duly cited. \revision{However,} most of the topics include detailed derivations which should make these notes reasonably self-standing.

-The level of our presentation is roughly appropriate to graduate students, but also master students should be able to follow most of the developments, provided they acquire the necessary pre-requisites: second quantization~\cite{Negele_Orland:book} to deal with bosons and fermions, and basic knowledge of quantum mechanics of the spin-1/2~\cite{Cohen-Tannoudji_QM:book}.
+The level of our presentation is roughly appropriate for graduate students, but master students should also be able to follow most of the developments, provided they acquire the necessary pre-requisites: second quantization~\cite{Negele_Orland:book} to deal with bosons and fermions, and basic knowledge of quantum mechanics of the spin-1/2~\cite{Cohen-Tannoudji_QM:book}.

+\revision{ More in detail, we will discuss how to map, through the Jordan-Wigner transformation, the XY/Ising spin chain in Eq.~\ref{general_model:intro} into a quadratic spinless fermion model:

+where $\opcdag{j}$ creates a spinless fermion at site $j$, \finalrevision{and H.c.\ means Hermitian conjugate}.
+This Hamiltonian, with a few details on the boundary conditions which we will discuss at length, coincides with the celebrated Kitaev chain model~\cite{Kitaev_2001} for p-wave superconductors, supporting Majorana modes at the boundaries of an open chain. }

+\revision{Following that, we will show how essentially any static and dynamic property of the model can be determined.
+In particular, finding the $2^L$ eigenvalues (including multiplicities) and associated eigenvectors of $\Ham$ amounts to diagonalising a $2L\times 2L$ matrix ${\mathbb H}$ containing the couplings, a massive simplification which allows dealing with very large chain lengths, $L\sim 1000$, with moderate numerical effort.
+With comparable efforts, one can calculate thermal properties, spin-spin correlation functions, and the entanglement entropy.
+Moreover, an explicit time-dependence of the Hamiltonian parameters can be dealt with quite easily by integrating over time a system of $2L$ differential equations, the so-called Bogoliubov-de Gennes equations. }